cyborgway-org/awesome-transhumanism/LIST.md

 - [HeroX.com](https://www.herox.com) - Discover the Power of the Crowd!
 We connect everyday problem solvers like you to bring innovative thinking to the world.

+- [XPRIZE.org](https://www.xprize.org) - A global future-positive movement of over 1M people and rising.
+A trusted, proven platform for impact that leverages the power of competition to catalyze innovation and accelerate a more hopeful future by incentivizing radical breakthroughs for the benefit of humanity.

+- [XPRIZE Avatar](https://www.xprize.org/prizes/avatar) - The $10M ANA Avatar XPRIZE aims to create an avatar system that can transport human presence to a remote location in real time.

 ### Crowdsourcing for Science

 - [SciStarter.org](https://scistarter.org) - Find volunteer opportunities that match topics you're curious or concerned about.
 There's something for everyone!